Georgia Redcoat Marching Band: Fall Sports Band

-Formerly known as Volleyball Band, the Fall Sports Band supports volleyball, soccer (drumline only), and men's and women's basketball events that occur during fall semester and during the holiday break.
+Formerly known as Volleyball Band, the Fall Sports Band supports volleyball, soccer (drumline only), and men's and women's basketball events that occur during the fall semester and during the holiday break.
 This group is also under the direction of student directors, working closely with graduate assistants, faculty, and staff.
 Membership for this group is typically chosen from the Derbies Pep Band.

+The Fall Sports band originated with the Dixie Redcoat Pep Band, which was composed of smaller units of the band and was originally organized in 1967 by Band Director Roger Dancz to perform at Georgia Basketball games.
+These original pep bands were composed of thirty musicians each.

 Spring Sports Band

 The Basketball Pep Band is under the direction of the associate director of Athletic Bands and graduate assistants.
 Membership is selected from members of the Redcoat Band, with additional personnel included when space is available.
-It performs at all home gymnastics meets, all men's and women's home basketball games, most basketball postseason tournaments, and select events in other sports including tennis and softball.
+It performs at all home gymnastics meets, all men's and women's home basketball games, most basketball postseason tournaments, and select events in other sports, including tennis and softball.

 Soccer Drumline

+Turner Soccer Complex on a game day.

+A select number of Georgia Redcoat Drumline members will compose the Soccer Drumline, performing at certain home UGA Soccer games.
+This ensemble is under the direction of Dr. John Cypert and Cesar Moncada and is considered a significant factor in making games challenging for opposing teams.

-The Soccer Drumline is under the direction of the percussion staff.
-The Soccer Drumline performs at select UGA Soccer games and is a big reason as to why UGA Soccer home games are so difficult for opposing teams to play at.
-They have been credited for being a huge presence at the games, and they rattle opposing teams while making the UGA Soccer team reportedly play even harder.
+The Soccer Drumline has been credited for being a huge presence at Turner Soccer Complex, rattling opposing teams while making the UGA Soccer team reportedly play even harder.

 Appearances

+Recurring Performances

 The Redcoat Band performs at all Georgia home games, and travels to the Georgia-Florida game in Jacksonville each year.
 The full band also makes occasional road game appearances, typically at Auburn and Georgia Tech.
-In the past the full Redcoat Band has accompanied the team to road trips at Clemson, Tennessee, Alabama, and South Carolina and neutral site games held in Atlanta.
-The Redcoat Band also performs at all Georgia bowl game appearances.
+In the past, the full Redcoat Band has accompanied the team to road trips at Clemson, Tennessee, Alabama, and South Carolina, and neutral site games held in Atlanta.
+The Redcoat Band also performs at all Georgia bowl game appearances and all College Football Playoff game appearances.

+Individual Performances

+On October 18, 1959, the Redcoats performed at the halftime show for the then-Washington Redskins.

+On October 4, 1970, the Redcoats performed at the halftime show for the Atlanta Falcons.

+In May 2006, as part of a cultural exchange program, the Redcoats took a two-week trip to China, performing at least five shows for as many as 40,000 Chinese citizens per show.